Learn more about the grant process here at the University of Washington (UW). This page includes the following information:

 GrantTracker provides up-to-date grant and contract information to UW researchers and staff, allowing them to better manage existing and new awards.

-Status Checker accesses information on all transactions relating to eGC1s that have been approved by OSP AND have been entered into OSP's online system (SPAERC) or modified within the past 60 days.
+Status Checker accesses information on all transactions relating to eGC1s that have been approved by OSP as well as have been entered into OSP's online system (SPAERC) or modified within the past 60 days.

-Use this tool to identify which trainings are required for researchers to comply with external sponsor and internal requirements and/or reduce risk to the researcher.
-Which trainings are required depends on what their research involves.
+- Use this tool to identify which trainings are required for researchers to comply with external sponsor and internal requirements and/or reduce risk to the researcher.
+Which trainings are required depends on what their research involves such as Animal Subjects, Clinical Research, HIPAA and others.

 - UW Research Home: Visit this web site to find a hub of information and links for researchers and administrators.
 Find links to compliance and support offices along with funding opportunities.